Muay Thai vs Kickboxing: which style is more effective?

 #5 Muay Thai employs different punching techniques and special strikes like the Superman Punch.
 The situation is more complicated here since modern hybrid Muay Thai heavily utilizes Western Boxing punching techniques and same goes to Kickboxing more or less.
 You can analyze it by watching K1 fights between Thai fighters and Western kickboxers.

-#6 All of the >Muay Thai kicks are delivered with a shin, which makes them more powerful and decreases a risk of an injury for a kicker.
+#6 All >Muay Thai kicks are delivered with a shin, which makes them more powerful and decreases a risk of an injury for a kicker.
 Kickboxers kick with a foot, which gives them a slight reach advantage but may cause a foot injury.
 This may happen when the opponent checks the kick with his shin or a knee.
 A foot may also suffer when hitting a hard bone - like pelvis - in the opponent's body.

 #7 Different stance.
 Muay Thai stance is lighter, with less pressure on a front foot.
 This allows the fighter to stand more firm on the ground and be less vulnerable to sweeps.

 #8 Footwork: Muay Thai fighter is rather walking and 'sliding' than 'jumping' like an old school kickboxer.
 This makes Thai stance more stable and the fighter is less prone to be knocked down by a push kick or swept down by a leg kick.